megha-2461/LifeFlow/README.md

 # LifeFlow 🩸

-LifeFlow is a modern, responsive frontend web application built using **React** and **Tailwind CSS**, aimed at simplifying blood donation registration and spreading awareness.
+LifeFlow is a modern, responsive web application built using **React** and **Tailwind CSS**, aimed at simplifying blood donation registration and spreading awareness.
 With features like dark mode, mobile-friendly navigation, and modular pages, it offers a user-friendly interface for donors and organizations.

 ## 🖼️ Screenshots